vmware-archive/nsxraml/md-version/nsxvapi.md

 * **get** *(secured)*: Retrieve the set of VMs in the exclusion list.

 ### /2.1/app/excludelist/{memberID}
-Working with the Exclusion List
+Working With the Exclusion List
 ---

 * **put** *(secured)*: Add a vm to the exclusion list.
 * **delete** *(secured)*: Delete a vm from exclusion list.

 ## nsxEdges
-Working with NSX Edge
+Working With NSX Edge
 =======
 There are two types of NSX Edge: Edge services gateway and logical (distributed) router.